Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 \subsubsection{Individual Conditional Expectation (ICE)}

 Originally introduced by Goldstein et al.\cite{goldstein2015}, individual conditional expectation (ICE) curves visualize changes in prediction for one observation induced by feature changes.
 So far, they have not yet been formally adapted to survival data applications, which we present in the following.
-To formally define the ICE curves, let $A \subset \{1,\dots,p \}$ be the features of interest and let $-A$ be the complement set of $A$.
+To formally define the ICE curves, let $A \in \{1,\dots,p \}$ represent an element from the index set of all features of interest and let $-A$ be the complement set of $A$.
 The function predicted by the survival machine learning model is denoted as $\hat{f}(\cdot)$.
 For each observation, the feature matrix $\mathbf{X}$ is partitioned into $\mathbf{X}_A$ and $\mathbf{X}_{-A}$.
-For notational convenience in the following we will assume a single feature of interest, i.e. $|A| = 1$, which is also the most common setting for visualization purposes.
-To obtain the ICE curves a set of grid values $\mathbf{x}_A^{\text{grid}} = \{ x_A^{1}, \dots, x_A^{g} \}$ is defined, at which, for every $i=1,\dots,n$:
+Since $|A| = 1$, the feature matrix partition $\mathbf{X}_A$ is a vector $\mathbf{x}_A$, which is also the most common setting for visualization purposes.
+However, all subsequent definitions are directly generalizable to subsets $A \subset \{1,\dots,p \}$ with $|A| > 1$.
+To obtain the ICE curves, a set of grid values $\mathbf{x}_A^{\text{grid}} = \{ x_A^{1}, \dots, x_A^{g} \}$ is defined for the feature of interest.
+Then, for one specific $i=1,\dots,n$ a prediction is obtained by varying over the elements in $\mathbf{x}_A^{\text{grid}}$ and $\mathbf{t}^{\text{ord}}$, while holding the observed feature values corresponding to the index set $-A$ constant, such that